Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

+Much of the work in distribution property testing makes no assumptions on the distributions being tested and focuses on distributions over discrete domains.
+However, strong lower bounds have been given for many of these problems, involving dependence on the size of the support of the distribution.
+Thus, for continuous domains, some assumptions on the distributions are required for the problem to be tractable (e.g., \cite{monotone_cont_highdim_2010}).
+We focus on this latter case.

-For many computational problems, the distribution of data affects the algorithms we choose to solve them.
-One important attribute of a distribution is the shape of its ``tail'', that is, the behavior of the distribution as it moves away from the mean.
-In some distributions, the frequencies of elements far from the mean drop very quickly (``light-tailed''), while in others, the frequencies of large elements drop more slowly (``heavy-tailed''); consequently, in such ``heavy-tailed'' distributions, more samples are needed to see important elements.
-For example, Harchol-Balter in~\cite{harchol-balter_e_nodate} has shown that the performances of policies for scheduling computing jobs vary dramatically depending on whether the distribution of the job workloads are heavy-tailed or light-tailed.
-The shape of the distribution has influenced the design and analysis of learning algorithms -- three recent examples include the classification algorithm of \cite{wang_learning_2017}, the generalization bound of \cite{feldman_does_2019} and the frequency estimation result of \cite{hsu_learning-based_2018} (where the latter two are for long-tailed and Zipfian distributions respectively, both subclasses of heavy-tailed distributions).
-In this work, we seek to characterize the tail of the distribution, specifically decide how ``heavy'' it is.
+We are interested in the shape of the ``tail'' of a distribution, that is, the behavior of the distribution as it moves away from the mean.
+In some distributions, the frequencies of elements far from the mean drop very quickly (``light-tailed''), while in others, the frequencies of large elements drop more slowly (``heavy-tailed''). \cite{harchol-balter_e_nodate} has shown that the performances of policies for scheduling computing jobs vary dramatically depending on whether the distribution of the job workloads are heavy-tailed or light-tailed.
+The shape of the distribution has influenced the design and analysis of learning algorithms -- e.g., the classification algorithm of~\cite{wang_learning_2017}, the generalization bound of~\cite{feldman_does_2019}, and the frequency estimation result of~\cite{hsu_learning-based_2018} (where the latter two are for specific subclasses of heavy-tailed distributions).
+In this work, we seek to characterize the tail of the distribution, specifically to decide whether it is substantially ``heavy.''